datarobot/datarobot-user-models/model_templates/flask_extension_httpauth/README.md

 For completeness, we also include all the model related files from the [Python Sklearn Inference Model Template](../python3_sklearn/).

+Note: it is **not** necessary (nor recommended) to add authentication to custom models that are created in DataRobot MLOps.
+This example is simply to demonstration the flexibility of the `custom_flask.py` hook.

 ## Instructions
 Create a new custom model with these files and use the Python Drop-In Environment with it